dkettman/cs_lab/docs/UsageGuide.md

 1. Head over to (https://www.virtualbox.org/wiki/Downloads) and download the latest stable version of VirtualBox for Windows.
 Scroll down a little bit and find the corresponding VirtualBox Extensions Pack.
 This is OS-agnostic so there is just one download for all platforms.
 It enables a lot of the hooks Vagrant uses to manipulate the VMs.
    1. There are no special options required for install.
 2. Next is Vagrant.
 Go to (https://developer.hashicorp.com/vagrant/downloads) and download the latest stable version for Windows.
 Install Vagrant using the default settings.
-   1. Once Vagrant is installed, there is a plugin that needs to be installed.
-After the installation of Vagrant is complete, open a PowerShell window and make sure Vagrant is in your path by just running `vagrant`.
-It should spit out some help text.
-If not, check that Vagrant was installed properly and is in your PATH environment variable.
-   2. To install the plugin, simply run `vagrant install plugin vagrant-reload`.
-This will reach out to the Vagrant repositories and find the `vagrant-reload` plugin and download the latest version.
 3. For this part, you *might* need to go out and download a Git client.
 You can go for the original at (https://www.git-scm.com).
 If you have VSCode installed, you can use that to grab the repository.
 There are many many Git clients now, choose one that suits you.
 If you aren't sure, go for the original and follow along.
 I will be providing commands for the standard Git CLI.
 Once you have your Git client downloaded, open PowerShell and find a directory that Vagrant can work out of.
 When we run our first Git command, it is going to create a directory and Vagrant will also store (some) data here.
 It is mostly metadata about the boxes and their states.
 This directory will be our Working Directory.
    1. First, we will need to 'clone' the repository.
 This can be done with:
    ```git clone https://github.com/dkettman/cs_lab```